VASIM: Vasicek distribution with mean parameterization

 mu

-vector of the mean parameter values.
+Vector of mean values.

 sigma

-vector of shape parameter values.
+Vector of shape parameter values.

 log, log.p